Have you ever had a friend who ruined a perfectly good conversation by being overly arrogant?

 3. Give honest (non-generic) compliments.
 This can be achieved easily: Step 1, pay attention in conversation.
 Step 2, when someone says or does something that you honestly feel good about – let them know.
 Step 3, tell them why that thing they did was so impressive/important to you.

-Example: She tells you a story about traveling.
-Being well-traveled is a quality you like about people, so you compliment her by saying, “I love how well-traveled you are, I’m always happy to be around people who’ve seen the world because they tend to have more open minds and great stories.
+Example: Someone tells you a story about traveling.
+Being well-traveled is a quality you like about people, so you compliment them by saying, “I love how well-traveled you are, I’m always happy to be around people who’ve seen the world because they tend to have more open minds and great stories.
 Cheers.”

 4. Give people credit.
 If someone says or does something awesome, give them credit.
 Simple as that.